stacks-js/stacks/README.md

     })
 ```

-### State Management Built In
+### State Management Built-In

 With Stacks, there's no need for any external libraries to manage your Blocks' states.
 Every block has a built-in `states` object that watches for changes and recursively updates only what has changed in the view.

 Using states is as easy as can be.
-Simply define the original value(if any is needed) in the constructor of the block and it just works!
+Simply define the original value(if any is needed) in the constructor of the block and, it just works!

 ```javascript
 class MyBlock extends Block {